November 25, 2025

 Criteria for Heavy Equipment Procurement Policies for Road Construction Contractors

 Local road contractors’ success often depends on a clear, efficient procurement policy.
 Poor planning raises risks around equipment availability, schedule delays, and cost overruns.
 This study examines the criteria that guide machinery procurement decisions, using hierarchical analysis and group decision-making methods for local contractors.
 The research steps included: (1) grouping contractors by registered capital and repair capacity, (2) identifying factors for procurement criteria, (3) building a hierarchy of six main criteria and three policy options, and (4) running a hierarchical analysis alongside a project risk assessment.
 The results highlighted the tendencies of medium-sized contractors.
+Criteria analysis for heavy equipment procurement policy in small and medium-sized road construction contractors, J Rukijkanpanich, 2023

 How Do Caterpillar, Komatsu, and Volvo Compare in Market Share and Innovation?